Ayurvedic Nutrition

 Understanding Autumn Through an Ayurvedic Lens

-Autumn is characterised by qualities that mirror Vata dosha:
+Autumn carries qualities that mirror Vata dosha:

-• Cool — temperatures drop as summer fades
+• Cool.
+Temperatures drop as summer fades

 • Dry skin and chapped lips